 Here is how we played…

-First, draw your board with chalk or masking tape.
+First, draw your board with chalk.
 You could make a fun shape or do a spiral.
 I put red Xs in some of the boxes as “lose-a-turn” spots.
 You could put a +1 or -1 in some of the boxes for “move ahead” or “move back” – spots to include addition and subtraction into the game.
 Next, choose your counter.
 We made a die from a box, construction paper, and tape.
 The object of the game is simple; first one to the end Wins!

 Now, lets PLAY!